suhocki/versionizer/README.md

 Generates version based on git logs

 ### usage
---type

-name - print full version name like "1.0.2"
+name - print full version
-code - print version code like "1"
+code - print commits count in current branch

 version looks like X.Y.Z, where:
-X - version code (based on master branch merges count)
+X - version code or count of merges to master
-Y - major version (based on develop branch merges count)
+Y - major version or count of merges to develop
-Z - minor version (based on commits count in some feature/bug branch)
+Z - minor version or count of commits into current non-master and non-develop branch.
+If current branch is master or develop, then 0 will return